shedd/duckpan-vagrant/README.md

 2. Clone this repo

-3. By default, Vagrant will load a VirtualBox Precise64 (http://files.vagrantup.com/precise64.box) machine image.
+3. Review the CUSTOM_CONFIG settings at the top of Vagrant file.
+You will want to customize the value of the synced directory to point to your local directory containing the DuckDuckGo code you wish to test.
+By default, Vagrant will load a VirtualBox Precise64 (http://files.vagrantup.com/precise64.box) machine image.
 If you change this, DuckDuckGo recommends Ubuntu (https://github.com/duckduckgo/p5-app-duckpan#disclaimer).

-4. You will also want to customize the value of the synced directory to point to your local directory containing the DuckDuckGo code you wish to test.

-5. Run `vagrant up`
+4. Run `vagrant up`

 The box takes some time to stand up.